webtop/release-manager/README.md

 # release-manager
-A simple release manager for developers
+A simple release manager for developers.
+To include:
+* Timed releases
+* Conditional releases
+* Single or multiple server releases
+* Release retention and rollback

 # In development
 This is a work in development, and is nowhere near ready for testing ;0)